-The apocrine glands are mainly present on the breasts, the groin, and armpits (apart from other areas).
-Hence, these form the primary locations for lesion formation in Fox-Fordyce Disease.
+The apocrine glands are mainly present on the breasts, the groin, and armpits (and some other areas).
+Hence, these form the primary locations for lesion formation in Fox-Fordyce Syndrome.
 The signs and symptoms include:

 - Red- or buff-colored (sometimes yellow-colored) tiny eruptions, which are smooth, spherical (dome-shaped) in appearance